FOR CHRONIC PAIN, RESILIENCE & MENTAL HEALTH

 About this program

-This introductory 6-week (no need to commit, drop-ins are welcome) course will expose the participants to the various techniques associated with Tai Chi, and help them build and master their own practice.
+This drop-in (no need to commit) program will expose the participants to the various techniques associated with Tai Chi, and help them build and master their own practice.

 No experience is necessary.
 People of all fitness levels are welcome!